About

 BIO

-Her work explores subtle connection - between place, memory, and material.
-Using mostly discarded or forgotten papers and textiles, Jackie creates stitched and layered abstractions that are both map and memory.
-Her pieces embrace imperfection, quietude, and the emotional power of texture.
+Her work explores subtle connections between place, memory and material.
+Using overlooked and discarded elements, she creates stitched and layered abstractions that function as both map and memory.
+Her practice is rooted in re-use, quiet observation and the emotional resonance of texture.

-She has exhibited in Cape Town group shows including The Fibre That Connects Us at FDcontemporary, and has previously been a finalist in the Sappi and BOS design competitions.
+She has exhibited in Cape Town group shows including The Fibre That Connects Us at FDcontemporary and has previously been a finalist in the Sappi and BOS design competitions.